newjersey/navigator.business.nj.gov/content/src/fundings/small-business-lease.md

 displayName: small-business-lease
 urlSlug: small-business-lease
 id: small-business-lease-grant
+sidebarCardBodyText: The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: The Small Business Lease Grant supports the growth and